Renovations and Expansions

 Ogden Utah Temple

 As mentioned in my post on buildings, while keeping the core building the same, the Church reshaped the exterior of the Ogden Utah Temple with new stone and art glass.
 They also reduced the size of the third and fourth floors to eliminate the cantilevered aspect of the temple’s original architecture, thus decreasing the temple’s size from 131,000 sq. ft.
 (12.170 m2) to 112,232 sq. ft.
 (10427 m2) They rededicated it in 2014 (Ogden temple renovation to include significant architectural face-lift, Ogden Utah Temple (original) and Ogden Utah Temple Facts (renovated).
 This is the only temple the Church has reduced the size of.

 Provo Utah Temple

 The Provo Utah Temple is the oldest temple to not yet undergo a major renovation (Deseret News: LDS Church not just temple-building, but temple-renovating).
 The Church is planning on renovating it after the dedication of the Orem Utah Temple (At the October 2021 General Conference, the Prophet Says the Church Will Build 13 More Temples).
+The renovation will be much like what the Church did for the Ogden Utah Temple.
 At that point the Seattle Washington Temple will be the oldest temple to not yet undergo a major renovation.